jacobkap/fastDummies/cran-comments.md

 ## Reverse dependencies

-There are no reverse dependencies
+There are six reverse dependencies. revdepcheck::revdep_check() returns OK for all six.